AdobeDocs/experience-platform.en/help/data-prep/mapping-set.md

 ---
 keywords: Experience Platform;home;mapper;mapping set;mapping;
 solution: Experience Platform
-title: Data Prep functions
+title: Mapping sets overview
 topic: overview
-description: This document introduces mapping sets used with Data Prep.
+description: Learn how to use mapping sets with Adobe Experience Platform Data Prep.
 ---

-# Mapping set
+# Mapping sets overview

-A mapping set is a set of mappings that transform one schema to another.
-A single mapping set is created as part of each data flow.
+A mapping set is a set of mappings that transforms data from one schema to another.
+This document provides information on how mapping sets are comprised, including input schema, output schema, and mappings.

+## Getting started

+This overview requires a working understanding of the following components of Adobe Experience Platform:

+- [Data Prep](../home.md): Data Prep allows data engineers to map, transform, and validate data to and from Experience Data Model (XDM).
+- [Dataflows](../dataflows/home.md): Dataflows are a representation of data jobs that move data across Platform.
+Dataflows are configured across different services, helping move data from source connectors to target datasets, to [!DNL Identity] and [!DNL Profile], and to [!DNL Destinations].
+- [[!DNL Adobe Experience Platform Data Ingestion]](../../ingestion/home.md): The methods by which data can be sent to [!DNL Experience Platform].
+- [[!DNL Experience Data Model (XDM) System]](../../xdm/home.md): The standardized framework by which [!DNL Experience Platform] organizes customer experience data.

 ## Mapping set syntax

-A mapping set is comprised of an ID, name, input schema, output schema, as well as a list of all of its associated mappings.
+A mapping set is comprised of an ID, name, input schema, output schema, and a list of all of its associated mappings.

 The following JSON is an example of a typical mapping set: